asciimike/mikemcdonald.co/content/blog/2018/09/18/my-favorite-places.md

 add descriptions to each city.

 Note that there are lots of great things to do in these cities!
-These are *my* favorite things, so they may not align with guidebooks or other peoples's blogs.
+These are *my* favorite things, so they may not align with guidebooks or other peoples blogs.
 But I promise, if you're me, you'll love them ;)